-Drug Trafficking Charges, Laws, and Penalties in California
+Drug Trafficking In California

 Drug trafficking is drug dealing carried on at a high level.
-While California statutes generally draw no distinction between dealing and trafficking, the police, prosecutors, and judges send a signal that a drug crime will likely be dealt with harshly when they describe the offense as “trafficking.???
+While California statutes generally draw no distinction between dealing and trafficking, the police, prosecutors, and judges send a signal that a drug crime will likely be dealt with harshly when they describe the offense as “trafficking.”

 Drug trafficking usually involves more than simple hand-to-hand exchanges of drugs for money.
 In addition to sales of large quantities, drug trafficking may involve additional accusations of crime, including smuggling drugs across borders, money laundering, and drug manufacturing.